-Mr. Bronstein has had extensive experience with financial institution enforcement cases creating resolution strategies, negotiating settlements and leading internal investigations.
-Mr. Bronstein also advises on corporate governance for public company clients and clients that have been the subject of enforcement proceedings.
+Gary has had extensive experience with financial institution enforcement cases creating resolution strategies, negotiating settlements and leading internal investigations.
+He also advises on corporate governance for public company clients and clients that have been the subject of enforcement proceedings.

-Prior to entering private practice, Mr. Bronstein served as an attorney with the Division of Corporation Finance and Division of Market Regulation at the Securities and Exchange Commission.
+Prior to entering private practice, he served as an attorney with the Division of Corporation Finance and Division of Market Regulation at the Securities and Exchange Commission.

-Mr. Bronstein has been recognized in 2019 and the six years immediately preceding as a Washington D.C.
+Gary has been recognized in 2021 and the eight years immediately preceding as a Washington D.C.
 “Super Lawyer” in the area of Securities & Corporate Finance by Super Lawyers magazine.
-He was recommended by Legal 500 US in the area of Mergers & Acquisitions and Buyouts in 2016, 2017, 2018 and 2019 and is AV® rated by Martindale-Hubbell.*
+He has led or co-led many of the Financial Institutions team’s merger and acquisition and capital-raising transactions for which the firm has been consistently recognized, including national practice area recognition by Chambers USA (2014–2022).
+He was recommended by Legal 500 US for Mergers & Acquisitions in 2022 and also in 2020 and the four years immediately preceding and is AV® rated by Martindale-Hubbell.*

 Represented Beneficial Bancorp, Inc. (“Beneficial” – NASDAQ: BNCL) in its $1.5 billion merger with and into WSFS Financial Corporation (“WSFS” – NASDAQ: WSFS), in one of the largest bank mergers announced in the U.S. in 2018.

 Represented Audubon Savings Bank in its merger with William Penn Bancorp, Inc., the holding company for William Penn Bank.

 Represented William Penn Bancorporation in connection with its second-step conversion and reorganization.
 The gross offering proceeds raised from the public offering was $126.4 million.